 Keep a record of all contact from the creditor or debt collector, including dates and times of calls and the name of the person you spoke to.

 Debt collectors: your rights

 It’s important to know your rights when dealing with debt collectors.
 Like some of your creditors, debt collectors are required to consider your request for a variation to payment arrangements when you are experiencing hardship.
-They cannot seize your property unless it is secured by the loan and the loan is in default, and they cannot take your everyday household items.
+They cannot seize your property unless it is secured by the loan and the loan is in default, or they get a court order against you for your property, and they cannot take your everyday household items.

 You can ask another person, such as a financial counsellor, to represent you in dealings with the debt collector.
 You may also request that the debt collector doesn’t contact you at a particular place, such as your workplace, but you must provide details of where you can be contacted.